cpfaff/vim-my-setup/README.md

 Script install
 ---------------

-The bash installer script is the easiest way to setup my vim configuration.
+The bash installer script is the easiest way to setup my Vim configuration.
 It installs all required packages with apt-get (Ubuntu 12.10 sources) and all the plug-ins to extend the Vim functionality with NeoBundleInstall.
 If you prefer to use aptitude see the section about how to modify the installer script.